VlachosGroup/Multiscale-KMC/README.md

 - Make the graph analysis in each function consistent, complete, and general for arbitrary networks.
 	May want to just have each function output a trajectory of population averages and sensitivities.
 - Update the KMC analysis to be general for any reaction network (and read in the input file)
+- Post example output on google drive and share the link here.

 Desired functionality
 - Input reaction network in input files